Home > Peru >

 Beto Ortiz is a Peruvian journalist TV personality and writer living now (from October 2006) back in Lima.
 Before that, he lived in New York City.
 His claim to national fame was through "Beto A saber" (2000), a politically incorrect TV talk-show from which he harshly criticized Fujimori's government while most of the Peruvian media remained silent.

 During his 15 years experience, Mr. Ortiz directed and hosted late-night shows and documentary series on national television.
 As a TV reporter he is the author of hundreds of stories on social and political issues, some of which were recognized with international awards.
 As a writer, he has published features and columns in the main newspapers and magazines in Peru.
 He is a columnist for Peru 21 newspaper.
 His first novel, Maldita Ternura [Damned Tenderness], was a best-seller in Peru.
-He is currently the host of his own interview TV show "Ca11ate Beto" (Shut up Beto) on RBC
+He was the host of his own interview TV show "Ca11ate Beto" (Shut up Beto) on RBC .

 2002 Frecuencia Latina.
 TV Channel 2.
 Host and director Late night show (live) God deliver us from Beto Ortiz